robots-make-art-too/GROUP16_multiverse_of_madness/Questions.md

 Solution Ideas:
+1. Rreplacing the whole sky perfectly is too hard to finish.
+But if we only replace the main part, then let the edges color become gradient color.
+That mean we need identify the highest or the most marginal part, for this we can use the tutorial link on the top.
+The result may be unnatural and slow.
+But this is the closest I can imagine of our idea and can improve accuracy.

 If we can not get a perfect method to replace the sky, I have some opinions on do a little bit change to finish this project:
-1. Triggered skybox by Image Target.
+2. Triggered skybox by Image Target.
 Show skybox as a smaller model.
 We can go around it to see the different faces.
-2. Take the phone as the center point of skybox (we are in the center of skybox), turn the phone to see the whole skybox world.
+3. Take the phone as the center point of skybox (we are in the center of skybox), turn the phone to see the whole skybox world.

-All the opinions are based on my knowledge and the information I have found.So probably there are more methods.
+Those are all basic on my knowledge level.
+So should have more methods and I would like to discuss.
-Of course I would like to try some new things.
-But as a student, I want to get the highest grade I can reach.
-So before we start, I hope we can know what the difficulties we will face, and any definite solution or a demo of technology we have.